Frequently Asked Questions about copper and stainless steel sinks and more.This is a long page, likely the most important. Read on if you dare!

 Oxidation: Oxidation refers to the chemical changes that a substance undergoes when it is exposed to the elements.
 Iron, for example, forms rust when it is oxidized.
 When copper is oxidized, however, it forms a unique patina layer that, in addition to the color change you can see, provides a protective barrier that you cannot see.
 While oxidation leads to the corrosion and corruption of some materials, it does not affect the stability of copper.

-Our shipping costs might seem a bit high until you see what costs are involved.
-Every sink is packaged in a custom made plywood box - my cost ($75 to $100) The packing material we use costs $100 per 4X8 Sheet and we get about 4 sinks per sheet. ($25) The box has a monitor on it to indicate rough handling. ($12).
-Depending on where you live, the UPS published rate ground charge will be approximately ($80 to $130), including insurance - plus a ($14) additional UPS surcharge for packing in plywood.
-Most sinks, in the crate, weight over 70 pounds.
+All but very small sinks are shipped in custom wood crates, with significant 2" medium density foam on all sides.
+Our shipping costs on larger sinks might seem a bit high until you see what costs are involved.
+Every sink is packaged in a custom made plywood box - my cost ($100 to $150) The packing material we use costs $100 per 4X8 Sheet and we get about 3 sinks per sheet. ($33) The box has a monitor on it to indicate rough handling. ($12).
+Depending on where you live, the UPS published rate ground charge will be approximately ($120 to $280), including insurance - plus a ($14) additional UPS surcharge for packing in plywood.
+Most larger sinks, in the crate, weight over 90 pounds.

-If you add up all of the costs, plus the lowest cost for UPS, you come up with $205 or more for my shipping costs.
-UPS published rates for overnight shipping of most sinks will be between $600 and $800.
+If you add up all of the costs, plus the lowest cost for UPS, you come up with a whopping fee for my shipping costs.

 We claim to offer the finest copper sink in the world, and I try to offer the finest customer service in the world as well.
 My eyes are always the last ones on your sink - and I am picky - my name is on the sink!
 As you can see, what we charge for shipping, includes much more than you might expect.